trevarj/tmux-open-nvim/README.md

 Upon launch of a fresh tmux session, the script will not be in the first pane due to how an environment is load, I guess.
-I think the only way to resolve this is by adding the ~/.tmux/plugins/tmux-open-nvim/scripts` directory to your path permanently or with `tmux -r PATH=$PATH:~/.tmux/plugins/tmux-open-nvim/scripts`
+I think the only way to resolve this is by adding the `~/.tmux/plugins/tmux-open-nvim/scripts` directory to your path permanently or with `tmux -e PATH=$PATH:~/.tmux/plugins/tmux-open-nvim/scripts`